 Take the Mamas as an example.
 At first, we were shocked by Isabella and Krone’s behaviour; but, when we uncovered the motive behind their actions, we discovered that they were compelled to do so to survive.

-As Emma, Norman, Ray, and a myriad of others, mamas have also farmed kids, and they all became adults and had to pick between the horrible death of a child or harvesting their children.
+Like Emma, Norman, Ray, and many others, the Mamas also raised children to be farmed, and they all became adults and had to pick between the horrible death of a child or harvesting their children.

 Although neither was a morally correct choice, the second was the least likely to have saved their lives.